What is ACV and RCV?9Dec

 What is Replacement Cost Value?

-Replacement cost value is a far simpler (albeit slightly more expensive) type of insurance.
+The replacement cost value is a far simpler (albeit slightly more expensive) type of insurance.
 Under a replacement cost value policy (RCV or RV), the insurance company must pay the full cost of replacing the damaged property.

 But even under this system, insurance companies may try to get out of paying.
 For example, suppose the insurance adjuster determines that a roof damaged by a hurricane was already in disrepair before the storm.
 In that case, the insurance company will attempt to void its responsibility in paying.
-Even a gold standard insurance policy with a hefty premium is not a guarantee that damaged property will be easily, fairly, and quickly reimbursed by the insurance company.
+Even a gold-standard insurance policy with a hefty premium is not a guarantee that damaged property will be easily, fairly, and quickly reimbursed by the insurance company.

-Magazine Law Group Can Help
+Magazine & Light Law Group Can Help

-Magazine Law Group is a boutique legal firm that specializes in helping people achieve justice against powerful corporations and entities.
+Magazine & Light Law Group is a boutique legal firm that specializes in helping people achieve justice against powerful corporations and entities.
 Our legal team applies a one-on-one approach that makes each client the focal point of every case we preside over.
 If your insurance company is trying to deny your claim or offer you a compensation package far lower than what you feel is fair, contact our law office today at 727-499-9900.